This post shares the wonderful benefits of using readers theaters in your elementary classroom.

 Your “dramatic” kiddos will finally have a stage to flex their acting chops.

-Related: For tools that boost reading comprehension, visit our collection of activities and resources for readers’ workshop.
+Related: For more resources to boost reading comprehension, visit our readers’ workshop activities.

-Students don’t need to create fancy props or be perfect presenters.
+- Low Maintenance – Students don’t need to create fancy props or be perfect presenters.
+A simple script along with eager children is all you need.

-Use these scripts to learn about science, social studies, or math concepts.
-Enrich student’s understanding of a variety of academic subjects.
+- Seamlessly Integrate Literacy With Other Subjects – Use these scripts to learn about science, social studies, or math concepts.
+Enrich learners’ understanding of a variety of academic subjects.

-Fortunately, one of the most convenient benefits of readers theaters is that they can be adapted for any grade level from kindergarten to high school.
+- Levels and Topics For All Grades and Ages – One of the most convenient benefits of readers theaters is that they can be adapted for any grade level – from kindergarten to high school.

 How to Do a Reader’s Theater